-Stereogrammetry allows information in the third dimension to be determined from two overlapping 2-D images and thus DEM generation, which should be prolific for many areas on Mars given the abundance of high-resolution imagery.
-By using the parallax or difference in viewing angles between two images (Fig. 1), stereogrammetry can be used for not only determining the relative topographic change in a landscape but also the elevation in absolute terms (Fenton and Herkenhoff, 2000).
-In the simplest sense, stereogrammetry is the estimation of 3-D coordinates from the measurement of common points between two 2-D images (whose 2-D coordinates may or may not be known, Beyer et al., 2018).
-On Earth, this technique has been used to great effect in the Arctic, where a constellation of satellites has returned enough stereo-imagery for widespread DEM coverage at 2 m pixel-1resolution across multiple time windows (See ArcticDEM: Noh and Howat, 2017).
+Stereogrammetry allows information in the third dimension to be determined from two overlapping 2D images, and thus DEM generation, which should be prolific for many areas on Mars given the abundance of high-resolution imagery.
+By using the parallax or difference in viewing angles between two images (Figure 1), stereogrammetry can be used for not only determining the relative topographic change in a landscape, but also the elevation in absolute terms (Fenton and Herkenhoff, 2000).
+In the simplest sense, stereogrammetry is the estimation of 3D coordinates from the measurement of common points between two 2D images (whose 2D coordinates may or may not be known (Beyer et al., 2018)).
+On Earth, this technique has been used to great effect in the Arctic circle, where a constellation of satellites has returned enough stereo-imagery for widespread DEM coverage at 2 m/pixel resolution across multiple time windows (See ArcticDEM: Noh and Howat (2017)).

-The High Resolution Stereo Camera (HRSC) instrument aboard the Mars Express satellite is the only existing purpose-built stereogrammetric camera to orbit Mars.
-HRSC includes a push-broom stereo sensor that acquires images along track and uses the spacecraft motion to record images of the surface from different perspectives (Jaumann et al., 2007; Gwinner et al., 2016).
-HRSC has acquired a globally expansive series of stereogrammetric DEMs in this manner, with a best grid-resolution of $\sim 75\,\mathrm{m}$.
-DEMs can also be made using higher-resolution imagery; HRSC DEMs, while valuable in their own right, also serve as a resolution bridge between the coarse MOLA DEM and DEMs produced using the higher-resolution Mars Reconnaissance Orbiter Context Camera (CTX: 6 m pixel-1; Malin et al., 2007) and High Resolution Image Science Experiment (HiRISE: $25-50 \,\mathrm{cm}\,\mathrm{pixel}^{-1}$; Mcewen et al., 2007) imagery.
+The High-Resolution Stereo Camera (HRSC) instrument aboard the Mars Express is the only existing purpose-built stereogrammetric camera to orbit Mars.
+HRSC includes a push-broom stereo sensor that acquires images along-track and uses the spacecraft motion to record images of the surface from different perspectives (Jaumann et al., 2007; Gwinner et al., 2016).
+HRSC has acquired a globally-expansive series of stereogrammetric DEMs in this manner, with a best grid-resolution of ~75 m.
+DEMs can also be made using higher resolution imagery; HRSC DEMs, while valuable in their own right, also serve as a resolution bridge between the coarse MOLA DEM, and DEMs produced using the higher resolution Mars Reconnaissance Orbiter Context Camera (CTX: 6 m/pixel (Malin et al., 2007)) and High Resolution Image Science experiment (HiRISE: 25-50 cm/pixel (Mcewen et al., 2007) imagery.
 Herein, we focus on CTX and HiRISE datasets to produce DEMs.

-The primary science mission of the CTX and HiRISE cameras is not to create DEMs, and as such they are not arranged for the acquisition of complete stereo pairs per orbit.
-Instead, stereo pairs of images are acquired over separate orbits often months apart, as and when the spacecraft's flight path permits.
-Nonetheless, > 3000 stereo pairs of HiRISE imagery and > 1600 stereo CTX pairs have been captured in this way (Tao et al., 2018).
+The primary science-mission of the CTX and HiRISE cameras is not to create DEMs, and as such they are not arranged for the acquisition of complete stereo pairs per orbit.
+Instead, stereo pairs of images are acquired over separate orbits often months apart, as and when the spacecraft's flightpath permits.
+Nonetheless, >3000 stereo-pairs of HiRISE imagery and >1600 stereo CTX-pairs have been captured in this way (Tao et al., 2018).
 Each of these CTX and HiRISE stereo pairs can be used to create DEMs at resolutions of 24 m and 1-2 m respectively (Tao et al., 2018).
-However, due to the time intensive and manual nature of the DEM processing pipeline used, only ~ 500 of these HiRISE pairs have been processed and released on the Planetary Data System Orbital Data Explorer (PDS ODE: Tao et al., 2018).
+However, due to the time-intensive and manual nature of the DEM processing pipeline used, only \sim 500 of these HiRISE pairs have been processed and released on the Planetary data sciences orbital data explorer (PDS ODE: Tao et al. (2018)).
 No CTX DEMs have been released (Tao et al., 2018).
 The current scarcity of HiRISE DEMs at 1-2 m resolution limits their application to studying landforms at the decametre scale.